Brexit and food – standards could get even worse

 The Centre for Food Policy is an interdisciplinary centre dedicated to improving food policy worldwide.

 At the Centre we value being part of a broader community, working to make a difference.
 Wherever you are in the food system, I look forward to engaging on this important agenda.
+Here you can find out more about our work, our strategy and our history.

 Professor Corinna Hawkes